 IM David Vigorito was the 2007 Massachusetts Champion, as well as the state champion of New Hampshire and Nevada.
 He was the Champion of the Boylston (Boston) Chess Club, with a USCF rating of 2479.
 David played in the 2006 U.S. Championship after finishing in a tie for 3rd place at the U.S. Open in Phoenix.
-He is a successful chess author – his Challenging the Nimzo-Indian has been very well received by critics and players alike, and his recently released second book, Play the Semi-Slav, has been eagerly anticipated.
+He is a successful chess author – his Challenging the Nimzo-Indian and other books (see the full list below) have been very well received by critics and players alike.
 David is an active chess coach for students of all ages and levels.

 TITLE: International Master